PedroCristo/README-TEST/README.md

 ## Search Engine Optimization

-- The site was optimized by careful selection of keywords about the "world" of watches and shops.
-The entire table consists of important relevant topics based on my initial understanding of the business using these topics of keywords was made orientated around common topics and themes within the business.
-Topics and keywords were then tried out on Google and the relevant suggestions it gave were added to the keyword list.
-The words crossed out in red were removed due to too having too much competition using Wordtracker.
-Words crossed out in yellow were removed due to the lack of relevance and not being specific to the site.
+- The site was optimized by careful selection of keywords relating to the "world" of watches and shops.
+The entire table has important relevant topics relating to watches and shops.
+The chosen topics/words are based on my initial understanding of the business.
+Keywords were chosen based on common topics and themes within the watch and clocks’ industry.
+Topics and keywords were then tested tried out on Google and the relevant returned search suggestions it gave were added to the keyword list.
+The words crossed out in red wereremoved.
+Wordtracker highlighted these key words as too popular.
+Words crossed out in yellow were removed as they were not relevant or specific to the site.<br>

 ![SEO - Keywords List](./assets/readme/extras/watches_clocks_seo_keywords_list.jpg)<br>